MikkoLipsanen/Discourse-change/README.md

 `--rand_docs`: Defines whether random documents are used for the stable categories.
 If this option is chosen, it impacts the number of topics in the data.
 Default is 'no'.

-To run the code, add the required arguments to the following code:
+To run the code, add the required arguments to the following code snippet:
 ```
 python3 get_samples.py
 ```